grokify/go-ringcentral-engage/README.md

 This SDK is auto-generated from the [OpenAPI 2.0 / Swagger 2.0 spec](codegen/openapi-spec.json) using [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator).

-> **Note:** This SDK uses marged OpenAPI spec so do not edit the `codegen/openapi-spec.json` file.
+> **Note:** This SDK uses a merged OpenAPI spec so do not edit the `codegen/openapi-spec.json` file.
 Instead, edit files in and add files to the `codegen/partial-specs` folder.

 Run: